 Our Spin and Cold QCD research remain key features of the STAR scientific program.
 The 2017 RHIC run was dedicate to polarized proton-proton collisions at a center-of-mass collision energy of 510 GeV to allow us to test unique QCD predictions on relations between single-transverse spin phenomena in p-p scattering and those observed in deep-inelastic lepton scattering.
 These data will allow the first significant measurement of the sign change of the Sivers function, as compared to the value measured in semi-inclusive deep inelastic scattering experiments, through measurements of single spin asymmetries in W+/-, Z, direct photon and Drell-Yan production.
 This program has significant scientific discovery potential since the sign change measurement is a fundamental test of QCD.
 These measurements will also shed light on the size and nature of the evolution of these transverse momentum dependent distributions.

 We continue to develop a path forward beyond the BES-II and have identified forward instrumentation as the key upgrade post 2020.
 This forward proposal enables a novel scientific program, outlined in the Cold QCD plan, while expanding our rapidity acceptance to allow for a detailed study of longitudinal dynamics.

 The STAR Collaboration is organized and governed by the STAR Council.
 The Council consists of one individual member from each member institution who will represent the individual members from that institution.
-I am the representative of the Collaboration in scientific, technical, and managerial concerns, and provide continued leadership of the Collaboration.
-I have assembled a strong and diverse management team to work broadly within and beyond STAR to achieve our goals.
+We are the representatives of the Collaboration in scientific, technical, and managerial concerns, and provide continued leadership of the Collaboration.
+We have assembled a strong and diverse management team to work broadly within and beyond STAR to achieve our goals.

 2008 - 2014